dmbarbour/wikilon/docs/ApplicationModel.md

 Effectively, command pattern models a mutable object within a dictionary, albeit only mutable by external agents.

+## Dictionary Objects

+At the AO layer, the only formal meaning of a word is its definition.
+However, humans and software agents may treat words as having meaning and structure.
+We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
+This association can be realized in our development environment.
+For example, tools that would copy, drop, or rename `foo` might include every `foo.field` word by default.

+Dictionary objects can always be flat, non-hierarchical, via use of redirects (i.e. instead of `foo.bar.baz` we have `foo.bar → object` and `object.baz`).
+However, use of hierarchy can be convenient to help control default behavior - e.g. copy would not follow redirects, instead sharing the object referenced.

+While AO does not permit cyclic dependencies between definitions, it is trivial to express cyclic relationships at the level of 'dictionary objects'.
+For example, `foo.author` references `users.dave` and `users.dave.appA` references `foo`.
+Cyclic relationships can be useful for modeling and navigating hypermedia applications.

+## Hypermedia Applications

+AO has a rich link structure.
+Definitions, dictionary objects, and entire dictionaries can be viewed as hypermedia.
+With dictionary objects, we get a lot of associative metadata for each word that can be linked together or provide hints for rendering.
+Thus, we can have cyclic graphs, or render some objects with sound or video.
+Potential presentation of AO as hypermedia is discussed under [editing AO](EditingAO.md).

+Intriguingly, *AO evaluates to AO*, preserving both behavior and a great deal of link structure.
+Hence, we can view this as *hypermedia evaluates to hypermedia*.
+We can potentially model texts that evaluate to canvases and tables.
+We can model canvases and tables that evaluate to text.
+With *program animation* (described in [About ABC](AboutABC.md)), we might graphically render intermediate hypermedia views.

+In context of RESTful applications, treating AO as hypermedia could be useful both for viewing AO code and results, and for updating it.
+Depending on context, we could model updating forms/data in place or command-pattern updates where each 'command' is represented by a copy of a templated form.
+Forms could generally be evaluated independent of context, providing a basis lightweight applications and local input validation.

 ## Compositional Views

 Evaluating and caching words can support spreadsheet-like propagation of updates, but that alone is insufficient to efficiently work with words that contain large objects.
 In context of command pattern, for example, we'll have small changes to large objects.